This story was originally written for the Driven to Desire Challenge

 "But the simple truth is, there's something between us that goes well beyond friendship.
 If I'm honest with myself, and I'm trying like hell to be, it's been there from the start.
 Remember when we met on Inauguration Day?
 Now granted, it's not every day a guy gets sworn in as the President of the United States, so my brain was a bit crowded, for sure.
 But as God as my witness, Emmett McCarty…" The President takes in one more deep breath and clamps down a little harder around McCarty's finger.
 "I felt it right then and there."

-Having made the big reveal, the rest of the words tumble easily.
+After the big reveal, the rest of the words tumble easily.
 "Banner warned me, as I'm sure he did you—and that man certainly does not mince words, counseling me to keep the First Peen under wraps—and I tried to listen to him!
 Oh, how I've tried to ignore the way it feels, knowing your eyes are on me all day; knowing you'd slay dragons for me, move heaven and earth to keep me safe; the way your shoulders hold up a jacket and your running shorts barely cover your…aw, fuck."

 The President throws his head back in exasperation, soothing himself with a subtle curling and uncurling of his one-fingered grip on the man lying next to him.